Jonghyun-Yun/procmod/docs/content/draft/_index.md

 -   instead of using the log time (continuous), it may be better or useful to use a categorical variable?
 -   the effect of sequences on the success probability may be a function of item difficulty or other item features, for instance, item position, item types (e.g., multiple-choice vs. open-ended), item contents (algebra, geometry) ?

-Ticket data is a task included in PIACC's probem solving in technology-rich environments (PS-TRE) items.
-The PS-TRE aims to measure cognitive skills such as the ability to decide what information they need, to evaluate it critically, and to use it to solve problems.
-The ticket data is download from <https://piaac-logdata.tba-hosting.de/>.
+### Illustrate a ticket example: {#illustrate-a-ticket-example}

+<a id="orgc6b645e"></a>

+{{< figure src="/ox-hugo/tickets_demo.png" caption="Figure 1: An example of PS-TRE items.
+In this simulated web environment, respondents can access information required for ticket reservation." >}}

-The data  involves  a  scenario  in  which  the respondent  is asked to reserve all fooball game tickets that an entire group can attend.
+This  item  involves  a  scenario  in  which  the respondent  is asked to reserve all fooball game tickets that an entire group can attend.
 A group of friend provides thier availabilities via an online calendar.
-Respondents  access  and  evaluate  information from ticket-reservation web pages and online calendars in simulated web environment as shown in Figure~[1](#orga8e6bc4).
+Respondents  access  and  evaluate  information from ticket-reservation web pages and online calendars in simulated web environment.
 Respondents are able to:

 -   Click on tabs for ticket reservation web pages and online calendar;
 -   Click on checkboxes to choose game dates;
 -   Manipulate drop-down menus for events, locations, and number of tikcets; and
--   Click on menu items or navigation buttons.
+-   Click on menu items or navigation icons.

-<a id="orga8e6bc4"></a>

-{{< figure src="/ox-hugo/tickets_demo.png" caption="Figure 1: Ticket data: an example of PS-TRE items.
-In this simulated web environment, respondents can access information required for ticket reservation." >}}

-A action sequence is concatenated into a long string while each action is separted by a white space.
-How to call this long string?
-This is similar that to form a single sentence

 <a id="table--tab:df-action"></a>
 <div class="table-caption">